-Agricultural producers and handlers who are certified organic, along with producers and handlers who are transitioning to organic production, can now apply for the U.S. Department of Agriculture’s (USDA) Organic and Transitional Education and Certification Program (OTECP) and Organic Certification Cost Share Program (OCCSP), which help producers and handlers cover the cost of organic certification, along with other related expenses.
+Certified organic producers and handlers can now apply for the U.S. Department of Agriculture’s (USDA) Organic Certification Cost Share Program (OCCSP), which helps producers and handlers cover the cost of organic certification, along with other related expenses.
 The last day to submit Applications for OCCSP is October 31, 2023, but may be submitted at any time beginning Monday, May 15 to FSA, and as soon as they are available at NYSDAM.

 How to Apply

-Producers and handlers in any state may apply now by contacting the Farm Service Agency (FSA) at your local USDA Service Centerand be ready to provide documentation of organic certification and eligible expenses.
+Producers and handlers in any state may apply now by contacting the Farm Service Agency (FSA) at your local USDA Service Center.
+Be ready to provide documentation of organic certification and eligible expenses.